DiegoRivasDev/DiegoRivasDev/README.md

   </a>
 </p>

-## Sobre mi
+## About my

--20 years old and I am a Full Stack Developer and Software Engineer with 4 years of university academic training in the area, my academic training covers various areas such as networking, auditing, database, intermediate electronics, systems implementation and programming as a base.
+- 20 years old and I am a Full Stack Developer and Software Engineer with 4 years of university academic training in the area, my academic training covers various areas such as networking, auditing, database, intermediate electronics, systems implementation and programming as a base.
+-
 <br>

 <table>